rayalan/binary-adages/content/learning-to-learn.md

 In some circumstances, we're largely ignorant of what we need to know.
 As a young child, we are guided by parents and teachers into basic knowledge such as reading, writing, and arithmetic.
 Similarly, vocational training and college degrees provide significant guidance in what skills need to be mastered.
 Sometimes these choices are good -- my college classes on information theory, statistics, and game theory have been referenced throughout my career.

-Others, less so -- did Calculus IV help me be great software developer?
+Others, less so -- did Calculus IV help me be a great software developer?
 Well, I've never used it and forgotten most of it by now, so at most it serves as a way to score points on how smart I am or how tough my education was.
 (And strangely, scoring points is often an anti-social behavior, aside from job interviews and professional bios, so even there Calculus IV hasn't been very practical.)

 Assuming one's education leads into one's career[^career], one's first job introduces a whole bunch more skills - some just missed by education, others that just come from real-world scenarios that school can't replicate.
 Some of these skills are technical (e.g., source control wasn't taught back in my day), but others are more professional skills -- real-world software development is very different than coursework.
-For example, in a class, the solution and complexity to problems is always well-known.
+For example, in a class, the solution and complexity to problems are always well-known.
 But on the job, nothing forces the customer to ask for something that can be delivered in a week.

 [^career]: This certainly isn't the case for many, and the way that people end up in degrees without a good sense of whether that career trajectory is a good match for their strengths would make for a fascinating social commentary.
 But that's a bit beyond this blog at the moment.